Optimal approximation using complex-valued neural networks: Postponed proofs concerning the approximation of polynomials

 The following section is dedicated to proving \Cref{main_1}.
 We are going to show that it is possible to approximate complex polynomials in $z$ and $\overline{z}$ arbitrarily well on $\Omega_n$ using shallow complex-valued neural networks.
+To do so, we follow the proof sketch given after the statement of \Cref{main_1}, starting with the following lemma.